-The below example from Skydive Australia is clean, effective and totally on brand.
+This example is from our own creation and is simple, clean, effective and totally on brand.
 What we really like about this request form is that it captures the customer experience in the same breath as asking for a review.

 It’s super easy to edit, and can be added as a custom template within our invitation builder.

 Clever language, powerful imagery and the option to purchase their skydiving footage work to remind the recipient of the event in question, making them far more inclined to provide feedback on it.If you don’t have the resources to build your own, the REVIEWS.io team are happy to work with you to create a totally custom HTML template.

 Video reviews are an incredibly powerful form of user generated content.
 They provide visual proof of the happiness your products can bring, or the problems they can solve.
 They’re relatable, authentic and engaging.But it takes a little more effort to get the customer on board with the process.
 Mostly because it takes a little more effort on their part too.